Optimal Policy Minimum Bayesian Risk: Related work

 \textbf{Efficient Inference Scaling} Optimal allocation of inference compute can enable inference-time methods to outperform simply using a larger model \cite{snell2024scaling}.
 Given the recent success of inference scaling methods, several approaches have been proposed in this area.
 One category of methods estimates task difficulty and performs budget allocation or input routing to different generators \citep{damani2024learning}.
 Other approaches focus on minimizing the number of samples generated or compared, based on the observed distribution of answers over multiple samples~\citep{aggarwal-etal-2023-lets} or pair-wise risk~\citep{cheng2023faster}.

-\textbf{Optimal Policy in Reinforcement Learning} The method introduced here is also related in its mathematical background to recent works in the reinforcement learning.
-Methods like proximal policy optimization (PPO) ~\citep{schulman2017proximal}, GDC++ ~\citep{korbak2022reinforcement} and BRAIn ~\citep{pandey2024brain} optimize the KL-controlled reward maximization objective through different approximations.
-The solution to this problem is the intractable optimal policy, which is the basis of the decoding algorithm presented here.
-Direct preference optimization (DPO) ~\citep{rafailov2023direct} is also derived from the optimal policy and can be proven to be a special case of BRAIn.
-Rejection sampling from the optimal posterior is also considered in statistical rejection sampling optimization ~\citep{liu2023statistical} as a method similar to DPO.
+\textbf{Optimal Policy Approaches} The method introduced here is also related in its mathematical background to recent works using Optimal Policy.
+Methods like proximal policy optimization (PPO) ~\citep{schulman2017proximal}, Direct preference optimization (DPO) ~\citep{rafailov2023direct}, GDC++ ~\citep{korbak2022reinforcement} and BRAIn ~\citep{pandey2024brain} utilize the same KL-controlled reward maximization objective but for the purpose of deriving a Reinforcement Learning loss.
+Rejection Sampling Optimization (RSO)~\citep{liu2023statistical} modifies DPO to use samples from the optimal posterior via rejection sampling, while Guide Speculative Inference (GSI)~\cite{geuter2025guided} leverages it for speculative decoding in inference scaling.
+The former is also a RL learning algorithm while the later is related to our use of log-ratio, see experimenta setup.